cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 The `-o` or `--output` flag can be provided, to specify the name of the file where the logs should be saved, instead of displaying over standard-out.
+The `--tail` can be used to specify how many logs lines will be retrieved from each pod in the cluster. by default, `logs cluster` sub-command will display all the logs from each pod in the cluster.

 NOTE: unlike other `cnpg` plugin commands, the `-f` is used to denote "follow" rather than specify a file.
 This keeps with the convention of `kubectl logs`,